Number Conservation via Particle Flow in One-dimensional Cellular Automata: The flow conditions

 \section{The flow conditions}

 A formal definition for number conservation is still missing.
-We use this one: \begin{quote} A transition function $\hat{\phi}$ is \emph{number-conserving} if $\# \hat{\phi}(a) = \# a$ for every configuration $a$ with finite particle content. \end{quote} Now consider the following setup:
+We use this one: \begin{quote} A transition rule $\hat{\phi}$ is \emph{number-conserving} if $\# \hat{\phi}(a) = \# a$ for every configuration $a$ with finite particle content. \end{quote} From now on we will therefore assume that every configuration has a finite particle content.

-It shows the cells of a configuration, divided into three regions: There is an infinite region $x$ at the left, an infinite region $y$ at the right, and at the centre a sequence of $\ell$ cells, $u$.
-The vertical bar represents another subdivision, that into the \emph{left} and the \emph{right side} of the configuration.
-Note that $u$ consists of $r_1$ cells left of the division and $r_2$ cells at its right.

-Now we apply a number-conserving transition rule to this configuration and look at the amount by which the number of particles changes.
-Let $L$ be the change of the number of particles at the left side, and $R$ that at the right side.
-A positive value of $R$ stands therefore for a particle flow to the right.
-Since the particle number is conserved, we have $R = - L$.
+If we divide such a configuration into two parts, we can define the \emph{particle flow} between them.
+It is the number of particles that move from the left to the right side under the action of $\hat{\phi}$.